 Disability Center coordinates services and accommodations for students with disabilities and acts as a gateway for disability related information and guidance.

-Family Counseling Center is another local resource for individuals and families seeking psychological services, regardless of ability to pay.
+FCC Behavioral Health is another local resource for individuals and families seeking psychological services, regardless of ability to pay.
 FCC also specializes in alcohol and abuse drug treatment.

 Lesbian, Gay, Bisexual, Transgender Resource Center provides educational information as well as a supportive, safe space where everyone is welcome to join together to talk, share ideas and discover a positive Lesbian, Gay, Bisexual and Transgender outlook.